home-assistant/home-assistant.io/source/_integrations/valve.mqtt.markdown

 ### Valve controlled by position

-If the valve supports to report its position (The `position` config option should be set to `true`).
-In that case a numeric state is expected on `state_topic`.
-State updates are allowed too.
-A JSON format is supported too and will also allow both `state` and `position` to be reported together.
+If the valve supports to report its position (The `reports_position` config option should be set to `true`).
+In that case a numeric state is expected on `state_topic`, but state updates are still allowed for `state_opening` and `state_closing`.
+Also a JSON format is supported and will also allow both `state` and `position` to be reported together.

 Example of a JSON state update: